The best themed restaurant in every state

 Arizona: Pinnacle Peak, Tucson

-Step back in time to the Wild West as you swing through the doors of Pinnacle Peak, a steakhouse that looks like it's sauntered straight out of a cowboy movie.
-Open since 1962, the restaurant focuses on meaty cuisine; dishes include a mesquite-flamed cowboy steak, filet mignon (served with salad, ranch beans, and bread), and barbecue baby back ribs.
-Don’t wear a tie, unless you want to add to the wall art – an old tradition means the end will be cut off and added to the display.
+You'll be transported to the Wild West as you swing through the doors of Pinnacle Peak, a steakhouse that looks like it's sauntered straight out of a cowboy movie.
+Open since 1962, the restaurant focuses on meaty cuisine; dishes include a mesquite-flamed cowboy steak, filet mignon (served with house vegetables), and barbecue baby back ribs.
+Don’t wear a tie, unless you want to add to the wall art – an old tradition means the end will be cut off and put on display.

 ThePurpleCowRestaurants/Facebook